Frequently Asked Questions

 The relevant HM Revenue form should be completed and stamped by the Australian Taxation Office as soon as possible following arrival to live in Australia.

-If you move to Australia and hold a temporary residency visa your UK pension income remains taxable in the UK, and is not taxable in Australia.
+If you move to Australia and hold a temporary residency visa (and your partner is not an Australian citizen or permanent resident) your UK pension income remains taxable in the UK, and is not taxable in Australia.

 By contrast, an Australian branch of an overseas business would apply to ASIC for an Australian Registered Body Number, and would then apply for an ABN.